Scopes are an incredible useful feature of Assembler CSS that allow you to set properties

 The best thing about scopes is that you can create your own!
 So, for example, if a certain pseudo-element selector is not supported by default, you don’t have to wait until we implement it.

-Writing your own scope is simply a matter of defining a custom CSS variable suffixed with --scope
+Writing your own scope is simply a matter of defining a custom CSS variable suffixed with --scope.

 The content of the CSS variable must be a selector that targets either a child element or a pseudo-element.